Key questioning strategies

 - Connect thinking threads by returning to previous comments and connecting them to current ones.
 In this way, listening to peers is valued, and after a student’s been called on, they remain part of the continued conversation and class thinking.

-2. No opt-out - requires a student to (eventually) correctly answer the question posed to them.
-When a student gives an incorrect or partial answer, call on other students for an answer - take a correct answer from students with their hands raised or cold call other students until the right answer is given - and then returning to the student who gave the incorrect or partial answer for a complete and correct response.
+Requires a student to (eventually) correctly answer the question posed to them.
+When a student gives an incorrect or partial answer, call on other students for an answer - take a correct answer from students with their hands raised or cold call other students until the right answer is given - and then return to the student who gave the incorrect or partial answer for a complete and correct response.

 3. Think or ink pair-share: